WYDO: News operation

 In the late-1990s, WFXI/WYDO began airing the market's original prime time newscast that was produced by CBS affiliate WNCT-TV (then owned by Media General) through a news share agreement.
 Known on-air as Fox News at 10, the broadcast could be seen every night for thirty minutes.
 It originated from the big three outlet's studios on South Evans Street in Greenville featuring most of WNCT's on-air team (except for maintaining a separate news anchor).
 The outsourcing arrangement was terminated in December 2007 after WCTI became a sister station to WFXI/WYDO through their management by the Bonten Media Group.

 Initially in January 2008, the ABC station began repeating its nightly 6 o'clock show later in the evening at 10 on WFXI/WYDO.
 It would not be until the month's end when a new live, nightly prime time newscast (produced by WCTI) debuted on this station.
 Now known as Fox Eastern Carolina News at 10, the show was expanded to an hour on weeknights while remaining a half-hour on weekends.
 Meanwhile, WNCT began airing its own newscast at 10 on its CW-affiliated subchannel.
 Unlike the WFXI/WYDO program, WNCT's prime time broadcast only airs for thirty minutes each night.

 On June 27, 2010, WCTI became the area's first television outlet to upgrade its local news production to high definition (the nightly news on WFXI/WYDO was included in the change).
 In addition to the main studios in New Bern, the ABC affiliate operates bureaus in Jacksonville (on South Marine Boulevard/US 17 BUS) and Winterville (covering Greenville).
 There is no sports department.

-Technical information
+Technical information and subchannels

-Subchannels

-The station's digital signal is multiplexed:
+WYDO's transmitter is located north of Trenton along NC 41.
+Its signal is multiplexed:

 Analog-to-digital conversion

-At midnight on June 13, both stations went all-digital as part of the DTV transition.
+At midnight on June 13, 2009, both stations went all-digital as part of the DTV transition.